-Bernice Uy-Gaspar, 54, Filipino, Senior Vice-President, is the Head of Division III in Chinese Banking Segment.
+Bernice Uy-Gaspar, 55, Filipino, Senior Vice-President, is the Head of Division III in Chinese Banking Segment.
 Prior to this role, she was Head of Caloocan Division for the same segment.
 She had previous stints with other local banks as follows: Philippine National Bank where she worked as Business Center Head for the Manila Commercial Banking Center; BDO Universal Bank, Inc. where she was assigned as Relationship Officer for Corporate Banking Group; Equitable PCI Bank where she functioned as Account Officer for Chinese Banking Group, and BDO Commercial Bank where she handled an Account Officer role for Corporate Banking Group.
 She graduated from the University of Santo Tomas in 1987 with a degree in Bachelor of Science in Food Technology.
 She completed all courses leading to an MBA except the required thesis at De La Salle University in 1992.

-Mary Grace P. Macatangay, 51, Filipino, Senior Vice-President, is the Head of Consumer Loans Segment in Credit Management Group.
+Mary Grace P. Macatangay, 52, Filipino, Senior Vice-President, is the Head of Consumer Services and Collections Segment (formerly named as Consumer Loans Services and Support Segment in Consumer Lending Group.
+Prior to this role which she assumed on January 16, 2021, she was assigned in Credit Management Group as Consumer Loan Segment Head.
 She was previously, the Group Head of Credit Management in RCBC Savings Bank from March 01, 2016 to July 21, 2019.
 Prior to this, she held the following positions in RCBC Savings Bank: Group Head for Asset Management and Remedial: Head for Loan Operations Division; Head for Planning and Budgeting Department and Head of Collection and Admin Department in Mortgage Banking Division.
 She also had previous experience in other banks such as Capitol Development Bank where she was Head of Admin and Collections Department; Asiatrust Development Bank where she was assigned with roles such as Assistant Manager for Trust Department and Account Officer for Business Development Group.
 She had exposure in a non-banking institution such as Nikon Industrial Corporation where she was Head of Corporate Planning Department.
 She earned her degree in Bachelor of Science in Business Administration in 1990 at the University of the Philippines.
 She completed her Masters in Business Administration from the same university in 1997.

-Jane N. Manago, 57, Filipino, Senior Vice-President, is the Group Head of Wealth Management.
+Jane N. Mañago, 57, Filipino, Senior Vice-President, is the Group Head of Wealth Management.
 Prior to this appointment, she was the OIC of Wealth Management Group from December 2015 to January 2016, Segment Head of Wealth Management 1 from September 2014 to November 2015, Division 2 Head of Wealth Management from December 2006 to August 2014 and Relationship Manager for Division 2 from April 2006 to December 2006.
 She also worked for YGC Corporate Services Inc. as Officer-In-Charge and Marketing Head.
 Prior to joining the Bank, she worked with Citibank as Cash Product Manager for Global Transaction Services (September 1998 to January 1999), Account Manager (April to August 1998) and Head of Corporate Banking for Chinatown Branch (November 1996 to March 1998) and at Equitable Banking Corporation from May 1986 to October 1996, where her last appointment was the Head of the Research and Special Projects Unit.
 She obtained her Bachelor of Science degree in Commerce degree majoring in Business Administration and her Bachelor of Arts degree majoring in Behavioural Science from the University of Santo Tomas.